plenigo/plenigo_wordpress_plugin/readme.txt

 * See, how your subscriptions, transactions, customer database etc. grows

 == Installation ==
-# Install the plugin
+* Install the plugin
-# Enter Plenigo\'s Company ID and Secret
+* Enter plenigo's Company ID and Secret
-# Select paywalled tag(s) and add a managed Plenigo Product ID(s)
+* Select paywalled tag(s) and add a managed Plenigo Product ID(s)
-# Start getting money from your hard-earned work!
+* Start getting money from your hard-earned work!

 == Frequently Asked Questions ==